A light alarm for more natural mornings

 With Wake Up Light you create your personal wake-up light with a touch of your finger.
 Set a light alarm that brightens your bedroom slowly before your desired wake-up time.
-Let the light get you into lighter sleep before your alarm wakes you up or awake naturally by yourself without any additional alarm clock.
+Let the light get you into lighter sleep before your alarm wakes you up or awake more naturally.
+This leads to waking up by yourself more easily without any additional alarm clock.

-Wake Up Light is an app for iPhone and iPad using the smart home automation system HomeKit from Apple that creates and manages your automations to create wake-up lights that simulate dawn simulation.
+Wake Up Light is a light alarm app for iPhone and iPad using the smart home automation system HomeKit from Apple.
+Wake Up Light creates and manages all smart automations for you.
+This way, the app creates wake-up lights that artificially simulate a dawn.

 Wake Up Light allows you to manage multiple wake-up lights, with different weekly schedules, times, settings and lights.

 The app comes in a light and a dark mode, suiting your style.

 Wake Up Light lets you easily create wake-up lights that fit your needs.
 Select your light and preferred wake-up time and Wake Up Light will turn your lights on gradually over time.
 Wake Up Light creates the right HomeKit automations for you automatically.